-This must be the first non commented statement in our file.
-The classes defined in this file will belong to the package mypackage.
+This must be the first non commented statement in the file.
+The classes defined in the file belong to the package mypackage.
 There can also be other files that define classes for the same package.
 They can be imported by other classes with the import statement.